deetoo/RadioNerd/README.md

 I kind of feel like I was right.

+#Disclaimer
+This is for me, so there are several hardcoded radio stations in the queries within functions.php YOU will have to make changes as needed if you use this stuff.
+I'll eventually make it easier to configure.

+# Installing
 Okay, so on to the technical stuff..

 scraper.sh needs to be edited to include the station URL you want to scrape, also db connection info needs updating.